BenJetson/bfg_shell/README.md

-# zsh_bfg
+# BFG Shell

-My ZSH settings, prompt, and other customizations.
+My shell settings, prompt, and other customizations.

+Supports `zsh` and `bash`.